robrez/poly-theme-builder/components/poly-theme-builder/README.md

 - [ ] Support mixin properties
 - [ ] Support non-color properties
 - [ ] Determine if there are better ways of reading / updating custom property information
+- [ ] Restructure some things, perhaps split up some elements.
+A couple of mixin behaviors are needed.